Yosri-Ben-Halima/FinStoch/README.md

 num_paths = 10              # Number of simulated paths
 start_date = '2023-09-01'   # Start date for the simulation
 end_date = '2024-09-01'     # End date for the simulation
-granularity = 'D'           # Granularity in 10-minute intervals
+granularity = 'D'           # Granularity in daily intervals

 # Create Merton model instance and plot